MAURI.

 With community at the heart of Kiribati culture, strangers are always welcome.

-On arrival, guests are greeted with a welcome ritual that teaches visitors how to enter Kiribati culture with respect and be a good guest during their stay.
+On arrival, guests are greeted with a welcome ritual that teaches them how to enter Kiribati culture with respect and be a good guest during their stay.

 WE ARE SURROUNDED BY OCEAN